 BETTY JO PENN KINSER, 75, passed away Nov.
 19, 2009, at a

-Fort Worth hospital.
-Burial was in Evergreen Cemetery in
+Fort Worth hospital, with burial was in Evergreen Cemetery

 Betty was born July 11,1934, in Ranger.
 She was the second

 of two daughters born to E.F.
 (Frank) and Ola Odessa Carey

 Penn.
 She was a Christian and member of the First Baptist